square/stoic/README.md

 Stoic is fast.
 The first time you run a Stoic plugin in a process it will take 2-3 seconds to attach.
 Thereafter, Stoic plugins typically run in less than a second.

-When you run Stoic on your laptop it syncs itself (via rsync over adb) to your Android device.
-Most of the functionality is actually run directly on your device, so you can run it directly from `adb shell` if you prefer.
-Anything inside of `~/.config/stoic/sync` will also be sync'd, so you can have all your favorite command-line utilities (`bash`, `vim`, etc) available whenever you connect to a new device or emulator, pre-configured according to your custom `bashrc`/`vimrc`/etc.

 ## Getting started